polifonia-project/Polifonia-Corpus/interrogation/README.md

 # Interrogation Functionalities of Polifonia Textual Corpus

-> :warning: **Only the English part of the corpus can be interrogated at this stage**

 The interrogation of the corpus takes advantage of the annotation described in the *[annotations](https://github.com/polifonia-project/Polifonia-Corpus/tree/master/annotations)* section of this repository.

 The main script to use to interrogate the corpus is: